akwohlgenant/andywohlg/content/post/2021-06-26-gaussian-mixture-modeling-well-log-data-again/index.md

 Now I will make a dictionary to map the Facies numbers to actual descriptive names.
-I'm not a carbonate geologist, so I'm not entirely sure what all of these facies definitions really mean, but we'll see if any of them match up with a particular cluster.

 ```python